kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

 ## Access KubeSphere Console

-Now that KubeSphere is installed, you can access the web console of KubeSphere by following the steps below.
+Now KubeSphere is installed, you can access the web console of KubeSphere by following the steps below.

 - Go to the Kubernetes Dashboard provided by DigitalOcean.